adriangibanelbtactic/zimbra-cbpolicyd-installer/README.md

 ## MTA notes

-You can check CBPolicyD logs by running:
+- You can check CBPolicyD logs by running:
 ```
 tail -f /opt/zimbra/log/cbpolicyd.log
 ```
 .

+- You can modify some settings at `/opt/zimbra/conf/cbpolicyd.conf.in`.

+- Make sure to comment `::1 localhost` line in `/etc/hosts` if your VPS is IPv4 only.

 ## Credits